See my résumé

 Parabolas and Quadratics

-A series of worksheets I developed, the core of an Algebra 2 unit at the Urban School, plus some interesting follow-up lessons for teachers.
+Algebra 1 and Algebra 2 materials, plus some interesting follow-up lessons for teachers.
 Includes two non-standard proofs of the quadratic formula.

 Iterating Functions